 If it were legalized, though, it’s clear that safety guidelines would have to be issued for motorcyclists and public awareness campaigns would have to be in place for motorists to understand how helpful lane splitting can be and to help avoid a surprise when a cyclist appears beside a car.

 While a cyclist may or may not be stopped for this behavior in Florida, the real consequences come into play in the event a collision occurs.
 If an accident occurs while a cyclist is in the process of lane splitting, they will be held liable.

 Florida accident law holds that the victim is typically compensated in the amount that his/her negligence didn’t create the accident, so if the cyclist ends up as the responsible party, no recovery is possible.
 To get any kind of recovery, he or she has to show that the other driver was at least partially at fault.

 Some cases will allow a motorcyclist’s experience to play a role in deciding who may have been at fault when lane splitting is at play.
 Aside from that, if a cyclist has specialized training or the other driver was doing something far more dangerous, it is possible the cyclist will still be able to make some kind of recovery.
 Proof, though, is an absolute must.

 If you are the victim of an accident where lane splitting was involved, you need to ensure you collect the names and addresses of witnesses.
 Use your cell phone to take pictures, as those may help prove your case down the road.
 Pay attention to where any damage occurred.
 Skid marks on the pavement, for example, are important, as is documenting the weather conditions at the time.

 If You Have Been Injured in a Motorcycle Accident

-Whether lane splitting was involved or not, if you have be injured in a motorcycle accident in Florida, we can help.
-It’s possible that even if lane splitting was involved, you can still recover damages, and we will do everything we can to help you recover in these cases.
+Whether lane-splitting was involved or not, if you have been injured in a motorcycle accident in Florida, we can help.
+It’s possible that even if lane-splitting was involved, you can still recover damages, and we will do everything we can to help you recover in these cases.